LLCs without an Operating Agreement

 Third, what are the consequences of an expulsion?
 The member could be excluded from voting and just remain with an economic interest, which means he/she receives distributions but cannot participate in the management of the business; He/she could be forced to sell his/her full interest, but on what terms and what is the valuation procedure?

-Freeze-Out of Minority Member
+The Majority can Freeze-Out Minority Member

 Any two of Joe, Jane and Jessy could decide to get rid of the third member by orchestrating a so-called freeze-out merger.
 They vote to merge the LLC into a new entity.
 Upon merger, the old LLC disappears and only the new entity survives.
 In doing so they have to adopt an agreement of merger that could provide that the third member will not be an owner of the new entity after the merger and instead will just receive the value of their former interest in the LLC.
 The ousted member’s only right to object to this treatment is to ask for an appraisal.
 The appraisal then determines whether the ousted member actually received the correct value for their LLC interest.
+See also, “Cash Out Merger, the totally legal way to get rid of a minority member“

 Do not go without an Operating Agreement